vishal-vaghasiya/interview-questions-ios/Swift.md

 - UITextFieldDelegate

 ### Easy Remember:
-Delegation = Assign task using protocol.
+Delegation = Assign a task using protocol.

 ---